joshmarinacci/rust-embedded-gui/readme.md

 optional `state` struct.
 Application state should remain outside the scene/view structure and be handled by processing actions emitted from the scene when events happen.

-Instead of implementing a trait the View is a struct with optional fields for functions to handle input, state, layout, and drawing.
+Instead of implementing a trait you create components by allocating a `View` is with optional fields for functions to handle input, state, layout, and drawing.
 This is the code that creates a button (as implemented in the library provided `make_button`):